Dada Vaswani: Death

 Vaswani's health began to decline in May 2010, when at the age of 91, he fell and fractured his hip while playing ping-pong with children in Panama.
-He never fully recovered from the injury and was confined primarily to a wheelchair the rest of his life.
+He never fully recovered from the injury and primarily used a wheelchair the rest of his life.
 After several days in a Pune hospital for undisclosed ailments, Vaswani returned to his mission and died on 12 July 2018.
 He died three weeks shy of his 100th birthday.